noahehall/theBookOfNoah/web_technoligies/core/css/_css.md

   - review `@font-face` syntax before using them, too many gotchas
   - set the page font size on the body element, and size everything relative to that via rem, or is em?
   - always declar a `:root {}` selector set your variables, 9 times out of 8 you should be using variables mutherfucker
+  - GRID vs FLEXBOX vs WTF
+    - ROW | COLUMN - flexbox
+    - ROW & COLUMN - grid
+    - CONTENT-OUT (content forces layout) - flexbox
+      - e.g. when placing items evenly in a container, let the size of the content decide how much individual space each item takes
+        - you can still use grid, but then the grid items will change the entire track
+    - LAYOUT-IN (layout forces content) - grid
+      - e.g. when placing items evenly in a container, you let the available space of the layout determine how the items are placed
+    - BOX ALIGNMENT - flexbox
+      - aligning items within a box,

 # syntax
   - property, e.g. `background-color`